Tiarawr/Tiarawr/README.md

 🎥 I also have video editing skills using **Adobe Premiere Pro** and **CapCut**!

 ### 💼 Open to Work
 I'm available for **Work From Anywhere (WFA)** opportunities.
-If you're looking for a developer, designer, or content creator, feel free to connect with me!
+If you're looking for a developer or designer, feel free to connect with me!

 ### 🔗 Connect with Me
 - 💼 [GitHub](https://github.com/Tiarawr)